About the blog

 How do I decide what to write on the blog?

-Because of my influence of European Psychology, in the blog I use some terms interchangeably.
-For example the terms therapist, counselor, psychologist, psychotherapist, mental health professional… I also use the words client and patient both meaning the person who goes to therapy, although I actually prefer the word client.
+Because of my influence of European Psychology, in the blog, I use some terms interchangeably.
+For example the terms therapist, counselor, psychologist, psychotherapist, mental health professional… I also use the words client and patient both meaning the person who goes to therapy, although I actually prefer the word client because it reflects a more strength oriented kind of treatment.

 Right now, I write this blog for fun and because it helps me re-evaluate the ideas that I have about the human mind and therapy.
 I am ready to change and re-shape depending on the feedback I receive.